17th MAY 2018

 For more information of one of the oldest feudal baronies of England which existing still today, I would like to refer you to the History page.

-Some years ago I have written this short article also for Manorial Counsel Ltd., from the creation of the barony for about 950 years with its history, legends and developments to the present day.
+Some years ago I have written this short article also for Manorial Counsel Ltd., from the creation of the barony more than 950 years earlier with its history, legends and it's owners to the present day.

 ’The future is nothing without the past’.